Resonance FM: History

 The London Musicians' Collective originally put together a four-week programme of radio art as part of 1998's Meltdown festival at the South Bank Centre, curated by John Peel.
 The station operated from the Royal Festival Hall on a month-long Restricted Service Licence on 107.3 FM.

 Phil England, an organiser of the original broadcast, described the origins of the station in a text written to accompany the printed programme.
 The aim, he wrote, was "to raise the specter of radio art in a country where the notion has no common currency".

 After a four-year hiatus, the station returned on 1 May 2002 as part of the Ofcom Access Radio Pilot Scheme from studios on Denmark Street in the Soho area of London's West End.

 Resonance was awarded a five-year Community Radio licence in December 2005, enabling the station to broadcast 24/7.
 Ofcom extended the station's FM broadcasting licence in July 2010.

 Resonance FM resumed scheduled broadcasting in September 2007 after a short hiatus whilst moving into a new studio building on Borough High Street, Southwark; a short walk from the area where they launched in 1998.

 In 2011, Resonance presented a six-week exhibit at the Raven Row Gallery Exhibit in East London.
 The exhibition theme was the relation of sound to art, and included work from Max Eastley and Takehisa Kosugi.

 Broadcasting

 The station is broadcast from a transmitter on the roof of Guy's Hospital at London Bridge on 104.4 MHz FM.
 The transmission power is low compared with London's main radio stations due to the terms of its community radio licence.
 It can be received throughout central London but does not cover the whole Greater London area.
 Interference from local pirate radio stations, particularly at weekends, has been and is a problem in some areas.
 It can also be streamed from the station's web site.
-Resonance uploads every show to its SoundCloud account throughout each day.
+Resonance uploads every show to its Mixcloud account throughout each day.